Guide saw wall of snow carry away Korean trekking team in Nepal - The Observers - France 24

 - Families' anxious wait -

-Soldiers have joined a team using drones and helicopters and digging in deep snow at 3,230 metres (10,600 feet) where the avalanche struck.
+Rescue crews on helicopters were scanning the white landscape with electronic detectors at an altitude of around 3,230 metres (10,600 feet) where the avalanche struck.

-Small helicopters were being used to drop rescuers at the site, Shanta Bir Lama, president of the Nepal Mountaineering Association, told AFP.
+"We have marked starting and ending areas where our machine showed signals to aid the search operation," rescue worker Ang Tashi Sherpa said.
+Ananda Thapa, a helicopter pilot, said that signals today were weaker than yesterday as avalanches continued in the area, piling more snow.

-"There is also a lot of snow.
-But teams today will try to remove the snow and search.
-Devices are also being used," he added.
+A nine-member army team has joined the operation while the South Korean embassy also sent officials to assist.

-A nine-member army team has joined the operation while the South Korean embassy also sent an official to assist.
+Parts of the snow mass could thaw in two weeks if it is sunny but it would take up to a month for most of it to melt, Kaski district police chief Dan Bahadur Karki said at a press conference Monday evening.

-"The snow from the avalanche is piled four to five metres (13 to 16 feet) deep at the site.
-No signs of the missing have been reported as of Monday," an official of the South’s foreign ministry said.
+"We tried to land helicopters in the nearby area but it has not been possible so far.
+We are also planning to mobilise search team on foot...
+We are exploring all possible ways," Karki said.

 Experts say there is a very low chance of survival for those buried in an avalanche for more than two hours.